kmbrlygl/kmbrlygl.github.io/_posts/2017-01-09-alltogether.markdown

 My initial UI captured the gist of what I wanted to go for (simple and fun, with actionable items and overview), but it still needed some work.
 Before attempting to spend tons of hours on making it pixel perfect, I went and tested it out on 3 users and got some feedback.

-> ...my brain feels a little overloaded with information because it all looks like one block of text.
+> "...my brain feels a little overloaded with information because it all looks like one block of text."

-> Some of the actions and certain information seem more important than others but are not organized that way in the app
+> "Some of the actions and certain information seem more important than others but are not organized that way in the app..."

 In doing this, I was able to prioritize and tackle the most problematic areas in the design, which were:

 1. Possibly too much information presented
 2. Prioritization of tasks
+3. Lack of strong visual hierarchy

 # Final Iteration (For Now)
-After multiple iterations, my final design came about from
+After multiple iterations, my final design came about from:

-1. Strengthening the visual heirarchy, scaling back color
+1. Strengthening the visual heirarchy
+2. Scaling back color
 2. Simplifying flows
-3. Creating more whitespace for the design to breathe.
+3. Creating more whitespace for the design to breathe

 Hereafter, I am thinking about more clever ways to display complex and lengthy information and improving the visual design.
+Stay posted on future updates in the next couple of months!

 ![All Together Final Screens](/assets/allt_screens.png)